sylvainmetayer/alias-gandi-angular/README.md

 ## Start (dev)

-- `npm start`
+- `npm run nls` :  This will start the netlify lambda development server for serveless functions.

-This will start the angular development server and the netlify lambda development server for serveless functions.
+- `npm start` : This will start the angular development server

 Their is a proxy where lambda are executed at `http://localhost:4200/api/*`.
 See `proxy.config.json` for details.